EleotleCram/uplugin-adc/README.md

 # uplugin-adc
-upADC - an simple plugin for managing ADC input for the uPlugin architecture
+upADC - a simple plugin for managing ADC input for the uPlugin architecture